Our spring books issue's reviews include Deanna Thompson on Sharon Baker, Walter Brueggemann on Mary Boys, John Haught on Elizabeth Johnson, and more.

 “These old buildings are well made and historic,” my real estate agent friend interjected.
 “Surely we can think of new uses for them.”

 Our eyes drink in the world around us, but our brains develop filters.
 I imagine Cleopas and his friend sifting carefully through what they have seen.

 Luke’s report of the church’s economic sharing interrupts our reading of what might otherwise be an easy passage.
-It might also help us recognize the challenge of those practices that seem so familiar.

 Linda A. Mercadante’s study counters those who suggest that the rise of the religiously unaffiliated is tantamount to secularization.

 I return to this book more than almost any other because it reminds me why I’m a priest, what the church is, and how God is at work in places before I ever show up.
 Donovan shows me that what has become the ritual of worship is really a pattern of practices that are needed to remake community and shape society.